 Land of the bull wrestlers

 One of Tokunoshima's main cultural attractions is togyu or bull sumo.
 While the idea of bullfighting conjures up images of Spanish matadors and bloodied opponents, this more genteel event sees bull pitted against bull in a short fight for dominance.
-Togyu has a history on the island of over 500 years.
+Togyu has a history on the island of around 400 years.

 Tokunoshima has a beautiful coral coastline, and the island's beaches are hard to rival.
 There is good surf to be had as well as the potential to snorkel and scuba dive.
-Each June, the island hosts a triathlon that is open to the public.
+Every year around the end of June and the beginning of July, the island hosts a triathlon that is open to the public.
 There are also three golf courses on the island for those looking to tee off.
 However, hiking is uncommon due to the presence of habu, Japanese pit vipers.

 Enjoy the beach